GEEKS-TEchnologies-LLC/GEEKS-AD-Tools/README.md

 ## Recent Updates (2025-06-27)

+- **License Key Workflow & Config Safety:**
+  - The system now requires valid license keys for activation.
+On first run, if `config.json` is missing, it is auto-created from `config.example.json`.
+  - License keys are never pushed to GitHub. `config.json` is gitignored; only `config.example.json` is tracked.
+  - The app will prompt for license keys via the web UI if missing or invalid, and will not start until a valid key is provided.
+  - Add-on license keys now use new context variable names: `plus_license_key` (email control add-on) and `reporting_license_key` (password reset add-on).
 - **Systemd Service Reliability:**
   - The app can now be reliably run as a systemd service using the virtual environment's Python.
   - Troubleshooting steps for systemd/venv issues are included at the end of this README.